 At Lammas, summer is beginning to draw to a close.
 In many rural communities, this was a time when flocks and herds were brought in from the fields and pastures.
 Much like the grains in the field, livestock were often harvested at this time.
 This simple recipe for chicken is one that can be prepared just about anywhere, and it only takes a few moments.
-Whip a pot of buttered chicken together and serve it up for your late summer celebrations!
+Whip a pan of butter fried chicken together and serve it up for your late summer celebrations!

 Prep Time: 15 minutes

 - 1 small chopped onion

 Put half the chicken breasts in a zipper-style sandwich bag and seal the bag.
 Use a rolling pin to flatten the chicken down so that it's thin.
 Repeat with the remaining chicken breasts.

 Combine the flour, salt, and pepper in a bowl.
 Dip the flattened chicken breasts in the milk and then coat with the flour mix.